denissteinhorst/rd-stack-trial/README.md

 - # Add E2E-Test, Add run-scripts using start-server-and-test
 - pnpm test:e2e # Check if the cypress is working
 - git add . && git commit -m "Add Cypress" # Commit the changes

+# I18N
+- npx nuxi@latest module add i18n
+- # Add I18N Config as described in the documentation
+- pnpm dev # Check if the I18N is working using the example code
+- git add . && git commit -m "Add I18N" # Commit the changes
 ```

 ## Documentation